isomerpages/sndgo-corp/_initiatives/digital-government-services/multilingual-digital-services.md

 ---
 title: Multilingual Digital Services
 permalink: /initiatives/digital-government-services/multilingual-digital-services
-third_nav_title: "Digital Government Services"
+third_nav_title: Digital Government Services
 ---

-# To The Power Of Four

 ![multilingual digital services](/images/initiatives/multilingual-digital-services.jpeg)

-The Government is developing a multilingual digital services policy in line with efforts to promote inclusion and access to digital government services.
+The Government is developing a multilingual digital services policy, in line with efforts to promote inclusion and access to digital government services.

-To better understand users' requirements, we started with a selection of digital services with a high transactional volume and are commonly used across demographics.
+To better understand the requirements of users, we are beginning with a selection of digital services that have a high transaction volume, and that are commonly used across demographics.

-The following digital services have been updated to include Singapore's four vernacular languages:

-- Accessing Central Provident Fund balances
-- Applying for the Housing & Development Board’s EASE (Enhancement for Active Seniors) grant
+Since October 2018, citizens have been able to check their Central Provident Fund (CPF) balances, as well as apply for the Housing & Development Board’s (HDB) EASE (Enhancement for Active Seniors) grant, in four languages.

-- Online booking for medical appointments at the National Healthcare Group’s Polyclinics
+Since December 2018, patients at the National Healthcare Group’s Polyclinics have also been able to make their medical appointments online in the four vernacular languages.